You are here

-Many cultures name the different moons that appear throughout the year, and within the pagan community alone there are several different versions.
+Many cultures name the different moons that appear throughout the year.
 Some of the names are derived from a time when farming was the most crucial activity and everyone was involved with food production.
 Others are based on cultures further north where the winter months were very cold and desolate, and the months marked by the different periods of the freeze.

 The Stonewylde Moon Calendar

 Whatever your personal beliefs and religion, the moon is a beautiful and constantly changing presence in our skies and our psyches.
 When the moon is full and “walking the night in her silver shoon” take time to tune in and harmonise with the special energy all around you.
 The full moon is the perfect time for reflection and meditation - even if you’re not moongazy.